 If you’re a working man or woman, where will you be watching the Cardinals game?
 Will you be able to watch it at all?

 The St. Louis Post-Dispatch website provides online, pitch-by-pitch updates on Major League Baseball games, as does, of course, ESPN.com.
 Check the site’s baseball home page for links to the games.

 But if you can sneak out early, you might check out some of the sports bars in your area.
-Or stop by one of the places we visited in our Burger Battle and weigh in with your favorite burger in the city while you watch the game.
+Or stop by and weigh in with your favorite burger in the city while you watch the game.

 Sports bars in St. Charles: